nicm42/100-days-of-code-v2/log 2.md

 **Day 97: 2nd April 2021**
 Finally finished The Newport Group website!
 When checking it I realised it was annoying the way it went to a new page at the same point as the previous page, rather than the top of the page.
 Turns out there's a fix for that on the React Router docs.
 So I fixed that.
 Spent some time trying to test on Edge before I realised that typing localhost won't do it, I actually have to use my computer's IP address.
 And then I struggled to build it with Netlify.
 The last time I did it the build command didn't work and I had use a different command.
 This time the different command didn't work but the build command did.
 Strange, but at least it's built now.

+**Day 98: 3rd April 2021**
+I updated my portfolio to include The Newport Group.
+And since I've found a better way to make the computer/phone screenshots I updated all those images.
+And changed a couple of CSS elements so it looked better.
+And then had fun because I'd only updated the screenshot image for the readme on the master branch, but since it came up while I was updating, I committed it.
+And then it got unhappy that it had two images with the same name (that were the same).
+On the plus side, I've now learnt how to merge into the master branch in GitKraken, which turns out to be really easy.